scdebaay/ComicReaderApp/README.md

 Comic Cloud API can be found on: https://github.com/scdebaay/WWW.DE-BAAY.NL-Online-Comic-Reader This repo also includes a web front-end reader.

-The app uses JSON.NET and CrossFire Photobrowser NuGet packages.
+The app uses JSON.NET, CrossFire Photobrowser and Plugin.Settings NuGet packages.